-First two weeks after surgery
+First two weeks post-ACL surgery

 Two to six weeks after surgery

 By phase two of your rehabilitation the swelling around your knee should have disappeared.
 However, the tissue graft inserted during your ACL reconstruction surgery is usually weak around this time meaning the ligament may only be able to handle very light therapeutic exercises.
 You should be able to walk normally within six weeks of your operation.

 Six to twelve weeks after surgery